 We fund new community food gardens that generally fall within three categories: 1) allotment gardens, where people rent individual plots; 2) community gardens, where people are cultivating the same space together; 3) combination gardens, which incorporate both of these.

 We also may fund existing gardens in need of a major overhaul or expansion.

-If you are part of an established garden in need of support, we suggest you apply to the Community Garden Sustainability Fund.
+If you are part of an established garden in need of less intensive support, we suggest you apply to the Community Garden Sustainability Fund.
 This fund helps gardens complete projects small and large that contribute to long term sustainability.

 What does the Community Gardens program provide to applicants?

 We will help you establish your garden organizing group, set up volunteer days, and create processes that will lead to future sustainability of the garden.
 We provide materials like tools, soil, raised beds, tool storage, a water line, signage, plants, seeds, and fencing.
 We provide educational support through workshops and demonstrations.

 That being said, it is important for garden groups to learn how to do these things independently as much as possible during the program, so that by the time that the garden graduates from our program everyone will know what to do to keep the garden running smoothly.

 How soon could we build a garden after we are accepted into the program?

 We use a Phase system to track gardens through the program.
 Phase 1 focuses on Outreach, Phase 2 on garden design and building, Phase 3 on Education and Maintenance, and Phase 4 is the Community Garden Network, a wealth of resources that continues to support the garden into the future.
 Keep in mind that each garden group can progress through the Phases at the pace that suits them best.
 Assuming that a garden group is meeting regularly and is able to progress through the Phases efficiently, it is possible that a garden build can happen in as little as 3 months upon acceptance into Phase 1.
 We recommend taking the time to build a strong support network that will last for years to come.